History of the Czech lands: Rule of the Communist Party

 In February 1948, the Communist Party of Czechoslovakia seized power in a coup d'état.
 Klement Gottwald became the first communist president.
 He nationalized the country's industry and collectivized its farms to form Sovkhozs inspired by the Soviet model.
 Czechoslovakia thus became a part of the Eastern Bloc.
 Attempts at a reformation of the political system during the Prague Spring of 1968 were ended by the invasion of armies of the Warsaw Pact.
 The Czechoslovakia remained under the rule of the Communist Party until the Velvet Revolution of 1989.

-Post Cold War
+Post-Cold War

 One of the leaders of the dissent, Václav Havel became the first president of the democratic Czechoslovakia.
 Slovakia's demands for sovereignty were fulfilled at the end of 1992, when the representatives of Czechs and Slovaks agreed to split the Czechoslovakia into the Czech Republic and the Slovak Republic.
-The official start of the current Czech Republic was set on the 1st January 1993.
-The Czech Republic became a member of NATO in 1999, and the European Union in May 2004.
+The official start of the current Czech Republic was set on 1 January 1993.
+The Czech Republic became a member of NATO in 12 March 1999, and the European Union in 1 May 2004.